Mari2928/CalorieBuddy/README.md

 # CalorieBuddy
-School individual project for Databases, Network and the Web module to create a dynamic web application using Node.js, Express, and mysql
+School individual project for Databases, Network and the Web module to create a dynamic web application using Node.js, Express, mysql, and EJS template engine.